Kokoroou/personal-toolbox/README.md

 - Python 3.9+

-To install the required packages, run the following command:
+To install the required packages, move to the root directory of the project and run the following command:

 ```bash
 python -m pip install -r requirements.txt